Best Pay-as-You-Go Auto Insurance in 2025

 Pros

-- Superior Safety Rewards: Safe drivers receive up to 40% low-mileage discounts when enrolled in Nationwide SmartMiles, plus an additional 40% UBI discount for excellent driving behavior.
+- Superior Pay-as-You-Go Rewards: Safe drivers receive up to 40% discounts when enrolled in either SmartRide UBI or SmartMiles pay-per-mile auto insurance.

 - Low Complaint Frequency: Customer ratings show fewer disputes with Nationwide’s pay-as-you-go claims than most rivals (Read More: Nationwide Insurance Review).